SciRuby/rubex/REFERENCE.md

 int (*foo)(int, int)
 ```

-You can also alias function pointers to something more readable with the `alias` statement:
+You can also alias function pointers with `alias`:
 ```
 alias foo = int (*)(int, int)
 ```